 Tango in Argentina is danced in a Close Embrace

-In Argentina social tango you can speak about three styles: Always Close Embrace, Variable Embrace (Walk close and open slightly to allow the woman to pivot her hips sideways.
-The third style could be described as more "V-Embrace" where the partners are neither close nor open, rather in a frame, joined on the leader's right side and slightly open on his left.
+In Argentina, when referring to social tango, we might generalize about three styles: Always Close Embrace, Variable Embrace (Walk close and open slightly to allow the woman to pivot her hips sideways.
+The third style might be described as a "V-Embrace" where the partners are neither close nor open, rather in a frame, joined on the leader's right side and slightly open on his left.
 Two styles you never see on the social dance floor in Argentina are: Always Open Embrace, or Stage Tango.

 The variable style is the most adaptable, easily moving from close to open embrace.